 A network connecting New Orleans neighborhoods through biking, walking, and riding transit

 Connect The Crescent roadway renovations improve the safety on routes between Central City, the Central Business District, the French Quarter and surrounding neighborhoods.
-These will allow local residents to test out this temporary infrastructure to help inform the city on their decision of permanent renovations to make in the future.
+These lanes allowed local residents to test out temporary infrastructure to help inform the city on their decision of permanent renovations to make in the future.

 Protected Bike Lanes

 Protected bike lanes, used by cities and towns around the world, are tried and true ways to keep bikers safe on the road.
 These lanes always consist of some sort of barrier, such as plant boxes, flex posts, or concrete curbs to create a physical separation between car and bike traffic.
 They often include paint on the ground to direct attention to potential points of conflict like intersections and turning lanes.

 A cycle track combines the experience of a separated path with the on-street infrastructure of a conventional bike lane and is physically separated from motor traffic and distinct from the sidewalk.
 You can find a two-way cycle track that allows bikers to travel in both directions on Decatur, Iberville, and Baronne Street.

 Contra-flow bicycle lanes are designed to allow bicyclists to ride in the opposite direction of motor vehicle traffic.
 They convert a one-way traffic street into a two-way street: one direction for motor vehicles and bikes, and the other for bikes only.
 You can find a contra-flow lane connecting the Lafitte Greenway to the French Quarter along St. Louis Street.